Final | December 2015 | v2.0.2 | PUBLIC | QGCIO

 The limited personal use of work supplied personal identifiers (e.g. email addresses) is no different to other government provided ICT services, facilities and devices.
 The same general principles apply.
 Where limited personal use of work identifiers is allowed, this use must be within limited personal use policies.
 That is, it should not be associated with services that are unauthorised or could lead to unauthorised use.

-Section 2.2 includes specific examples of unauthorised use of work identifiers.
+The section below includes specific examples of unauthorised use of work identifiers.

 Because a wide variety of materials may be considered offensive by colleagues, clients or suppliers, individual departments should define what constitutes unauthorised use for their particular department and ensure policies reflect both the department’s and employee’s legislative, ethical and policy obligations.